tangyouge/vue3-progress/README.md

 [![license](https://img.shields.io/npm/l/vue3-progress?color=%2351bff4)](https://revolunet.mit-license.org/) [![npm](https://img.shields.io/npm/v/vue3-progress?color=%2333efc7)](https://www.npmjs.com/package/vue3-progress) [![downloads](https://img.shields.io/npm/dm/vue3-progress?color=%23ad43a7)](https://www.npmjs.com/package/vue3-progress)

-Are you looking for a progress bar to show at the top of your app while you are switching pages?
+- Are you looking for a progress bar to show at the top of your app while you are switching pages and implements perfectly with 'vue-router'?

-Are you looking for a progress bar to show while you are loading data?
+- Are you looking for a progress bar to show while you are loading data?

-Are you looking for a "easy to implement" progress bar?
+- Are you looking for a "easy to implement" progress bar?

+- Are you looking for a beautiful progress bar?

 Then you have come to the right place!